ReddredPS/ReddredPS/README.md

 - 👋 Hi, I’m @ReddredPS
 - 👀 I’m interested in anime, muds, and coding.
-- 🌱 I’m currently learning ruby.
+- 🌱 I’m currently learning to create my own MUD.
-- 💞️ I’m looking to collaborate on nothing currently
+- 💞️ I’m looking to collaborate on nothing.
-- 📫 How to reach me X
+- 📫 How to reach me primatesolutions2022@gmail.com

 <!---
 ReddredPS/ReddredPS is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.